xizhang001/Starbucks-Nutrition-Analysis/README.md

 - [Pig_outputs](./Outputs/Pig_outputs): Contains the output data from Pig processing.

 ### Queries

+Scripts for creating tables, processing, cleaning, and analyzing the data are contained within the `Queries` directory.
+Each script is documented to explain the purpose and the kind of analysis or processing it performs.

 - [Create_tables](./Queries/Create_tables): SQL scripts for creating Hive tables from the cleaned data.